jwestrob/astra/readme.md

 ## Overview

 Astra is a Python package designed to facilitate bioinformatic workflows involving Hidden Markov Models (HMMs).
-It serves as a wrapper around [PyHMMER](https://pyhmmer.readthedocs.io/en/stable/index.html) and [HMMER](http://hmmer.org/), as well as a .
-It automates the process of downloading, installing, and searching custom or pre-installed HMM databases.
+It serves as a wrapper around [PyHMMER](https://pyhmmer.readthedocs.io/en/stable/index.html) and [HMMER](http://hmmer.org/), as well as a compendium of dowloadable HMM databases.
+It automates the process of downloading and searching with custom or pre-installed HMM databases.
 Astra aims to streamline bioinformatic analyses, allowing for greater flexibility and ease of use.
+I intend to make Astra into a capable command-line tool as well as a python library.

 ## Features